The old fashioned boiled fruit cake recipe I use for the tea rooms definitely satisfies a comfort food craving.

 - Sieve the flours, spice and bicarbonate of soda and fold in using a metal spoon.

-- Grease and line a 9 inch / 23 cm cake tin.
+- Grease and line a 9 inch / 23 cm cake tin with greaseproof/parchment paper.

 - Spoon the cake mixture into the tin and spread evenly.